MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-uap5-ExecutionAlias.md

 ---

 title: uap5:ExecutionAlias
-description: The executable of a UWP app to be activated from a command prompt.
+description: The executable of a UWP app to be activated from a command prompt (uap5:ExecutionAlias).

 ms.date: 10/10/2017
 ms.topic: reference